MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-305.md

 8. Back in the Unity Editor, click and drag the *ShapeFactory* class from the **Scripts** folder to the **Main Camera** object in the *Hierarchy Panel*.

 9. With the Main Camera selected you will notice the *ShapeFactory* script component is missing the *Spawn Point* reference.
-To fix it, drag the **ShapeSpawnPoint** object from the *Hierachy Panel* to the **Spawn Point** reference target.
+To fix it, drag the **ShapeSpawnPoint** object from the *Hierarchy Panel* to the **Spawn Point** reference target.

     ![set shape factory reference target](images/AzureLabs-Lab5-53.png)